soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-unlimited-archiving.md

 - Administrators can't adjust the storage quota.

-- Auto-expanding archiving is not supported when the user(s) mailboxes are residing on Exchange Server 2010.

 > [!IMPORTANT]
-> Auto-expanding archive is only supported for mailboxes used for individual users or shared mailboxes with a growth rate that does not exceed 1 GB per day.
-Using journaling, transport rules, or auto-forwarding rules to copy messages to Exchange Online Archiving for the purposes of archiving is not permitted.
+> Auto-expanding archiving is only supported for mailboxes used for individual users or shared mailboxes with a growth rate that doesn't exceed 1 GB per day.
+Using journaling, transport rules, or auto-forwarding rules to copy messages to an archive mailbox for the purposes of archiving is not permitted.
 A user's archive mailbox is intended for just that user.
 Microsoft reserves the right to deny unlimited archiving in instances where a user's archive mailbox is used to store archive data for other users.